Back to beers for AB InBev after failed Asian float

 The company could work to make Asia even more attractive.
 Trevor Stirling, analyst at Bernstein Securities, suggested brewing Corona lager locally, rather than importing from Mexico, as one way to boost margins.

-Otherwise, the implication is that, unless the brewer cuts its asking price - something it was unwilling to do last week - the Asian IPO is cancelled not postponed.
+Otherwise, the implication is that, unless the brewer cuts its asking price - something it was unwilling to do last week - the Asian IPO is canceled not postponed.

 Reporting by Philip Blenkinsop.
 Editing by Jane Merriman